foundation29org/Dx29.Compose/README.md

 ####  2. Download and installation

-DDownload the repository code with `git clone` or use download button.
+Download the repository code with `git clone` or use download button.

 We use [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) or [Visual Studio Code](https://code.visualstudio.com/download) for working with this project.
 Having a [Python](https://www.python.org/downloads/) environment installed, for execute "PullImages/Scripts.py"